inkline/inkline.io/content/docs/add-ons/unocss/nuxt.md

 ---
-title: UnoCSS Preset Installation - Nuxt
+title: UnoCSS Preset Installation - Nuxt - Inkline
 description: Install the Inkline Preset for UnoCSS in any Nuxt application.
 layout: docs
 ---